 - a.
 Use a phone to make repeated prank calls or send unwanted text messages to the victim. - b.
-Post cruel comments to the victim's social network site, send unkind emails or instant messages to the victim. - C. Create a fake social networking profile to embarrass the victim. - d.
-Use a victim's password to break into his/her account, change settings, lock the victim out, or impersonate the victim. - e.
+Post cruel comments to the victim's social network site, send unkind emails or instant messages to the victim. - c.
+Create a fake social networking profile to embarrass the victim. - d.
+Use a victim's password to break into their account, change settings, lock the victim out, or impersonate the victim. - e.
 Forward the victim's private messages or photos to others.
 The bully may trick the victim into revealing personal information for this purpose. - f.
 Forward or post embarrassing or unflattering photos or videos of the victim. - g.
 Spread rumors through IM, text messages, social network sites, or other public forums. - h.
 Gang up on or humiliate the victim in online virtual worlds or online games.

-3. Here are five suggestions to protect your child:

-- a.
-Remind your child never to share his/her passwords, even with good friends. - b.
-If your child has a bad experience online, he/she should tell you right away.
-If possible, save the evidence in case you need to take further action. - C. Don't respond to the bully.
-If the bully sees that your child is upset, he/she is likely to torment even more.
+- 3. Here are five suggestions to protect your child: - a.
+Remind your child never to share their passwords, even with good friends. - b.
+If your child has a bad experience online, should tell you right away.
+If possible, save the evidence in case you need to take further action. - c.
+Don't respond to the bully.
+If the bully sees that your child is upset, they are likely to torment even more.
 Ignore the harassment if possible if not, block the bully from contacting your child by using privacy settings and preferences. - d.
-Remind your child to treat others as he/she wants to be treated.
+Remind your child to treat others as they want to be treated.
 This means not striking back when someone is mean and to support friends and others who are being cyber-bullied. - e.
 Finally, limit the amount of social time your child is online.
 Studies show that children are more likely to get into trouble on the Internet-including bullying others or being bullied-the more time they spend online.
-If you need to, limit the computer time to strictly academics.

-4. Is Your Child a Victim?
+If you need to, limit the computer time to strictly academics. - 4.
+Is Your Child a Victim? - a.

-a.
 Most children won't tell their parents that they are being bullied because they are afraid their parents will take away the internet or insist on complaining to the bully's parents.
 Sometimes children who are bullied are ashamed and blame themselves.
 Reassure your child that nobody deserves to be mistreated.
 Tell them that some people try to hurt others to make themselves feel better or because they have been bullied themselves.
-Let your child know that it is important for you to know what is going on so you can help.
+Let your child know that it is important for you to know what is going on so you can help. - 5.
+Signs that your child is being bullied can be hard to spot but may include: - a.
+Seeming nervous or unusually quiet, especially after being online. - b.
+Wanting to spend more or less time than usual on online activities. - c.
+Not wanting to go outdoors or to school. - d.
+Problems sleeping or eating. - e.
+Headaches or stomachaches. - f.
+Trouble focusing on schoolwork. - 6.
+If you suspect your child is being cyber-bullied, talk to them.
+Tell your child that by talking it over, you can work out a plan to deal with bullying.
+You might: